STATUS: Completed Project

 Below is a list of ASPE-funded PCORTF projects that are related to this project

 Improving the Mortality Data Infrastructure for Patient-Centered Outcomes- Comprised of all U.S. mortality events since 1979, the National Death Index (NDI) database allows researchers to match entries in the NDI to those participating in longitudinal clinical and epidemiologic studies to determine both fact and cause of death.
 A significant challenge with the NDI has been the lag between the date of death and the availability of the record for matching purposes.
-The CDC’s National Center for Health Statistics (NCHS) is working to improve the infrastructure to support more timely and complete mortality data collection through more timely delivery of state death records (e.g., cause of death) to the National Death Index (NDI) database and through linking NDI records with nationally collected hospital datasets to obtain a more complete picture of patient care.
+The CDC’s National Center for Health Statistics (NCHS) worked to improve the infrastructure to support more timely and complete mortality data collection through more timely delivery of state death records (e.g., cause of death) to the National Death Index (NDI) database and through linking NDI records with nationally collected hospital datasets to obtain a more complete picture of patient care.

 Expanding Data Collection for the National Program of Cancer Registries (NPCR) for Comparative Effectiveness Research (CER) - Enhanced data collection and data linkages between central cancer registries and other health related datasets can provide researchers with essential real-world and population-based data for CER.
 This project built upon previous funding provided to central cancer registries operated by 10 states—part of the National Program of Cancer Registries (NPCR)—to collect detailed treatment and outcomes data from electronic data sources.
 The PCORTF funding extended longitudinal data collection for a subset of cancer patients in these 10 states, enabling patient-level CER of cancer outcomes, and to improve the tools and timeliness of cancer reporting to the Centers for Disease Control.